ParrotParrot

 • Privacy — nothing leaves your Mac.
 Important for medical professionals, lawyers, and anyone handling sensitive information.

-• No API key required - no external accounts, no setup beyond the initial model downloads.
+• No API key required — no external accounts, no setup beyond the wizard.

 • Offline — works on planes, in areas with bad connectivity, or if you just don't want to depend on the internet.